gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Version 2: [attention_v2.cu](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/attention_v2.cu).

 We can verify that there are no more bank conflicts with Nsight Compute.
-Benchmark results show an impressive uplift.
+Benchmark results show an impressive uplift (I always re-tune `BLOCK_Q` and `BLOCK_KV` for new versions of the kernel).

 Kernel                         | TFLOPS | % of SOL
 -------------------------------|--------|---------